jhexem/PokerProjectV2/README.md

 Probability Tree: To activate win probability calculations, compile the executable with the PROBABILITY macro defined.
 - Continuous Betting: Enable this feature by defining the NORMALBETTING macro at compile time.
 ## Compilation Instructions
 Both the PROBABILITY and NORMALBETTING features can be activated individually or in conjunction.
 To include them in your build, use the following macros during compilation: "-D PROBABILITY" or "-D NORMALBETTING".
+I used c++-14 when compiling this project as well.
 Compile your program with the desired macros to customize the functionality as needed.